 Getting Medical for Asbestos Illnesses in Birmingham

 It’s important to seek treatment from a comprehensive cancer care physician who specializes in asbestos-related diseases.
-These types of diseases are still so new in the medical field, and not all physicians will be able to provide the same type of treatment.
-The following are among a few of the physicians in Birmingham who provide specialized treatment for asbestos-related illnesses.
+The following are among a few of the physicians in Birmingham who provide specialized treatment for asbestos-related illnesses:

 - Dr. Robert Cerfolio: Specialization: Pleural Mesothelioma; 1802 6th Avenue, Birmingham, Alabama, 35233, 205-934-4011